ajavamind/Processing-Cardboard/README.md

   1. Modifications to use Google VR SDK for Android (Cardboard) version 1.10.0.
   2. Use Android Studio 2.2.3

+### 2017/09/05

+  1. Modifications to use Google VR SDK for Android (Cardboard) version 1.80.0.
+  2. Use Android Studio 2.3.3
+  3. Change the headTransform positioning logic.

 ## Notes:
   1. The magnet pull trigger is no longer supported.
 Please use Cardboard V2 headset.